Kelimutu: Geochemistry

+Gas Emissions

+Active fumaroles under the lakes continuously release gases like sulfur dioxide and carbon dioxide.
+These gases contribute to the changes in color and temperature.
+Diffuse white plumes can be seen rising from the lakes and sulfur deposits accumulate on the shores of the lakes.
+The upwelling of gases and water mixing are responsible for the boiling sounds heard around the lake, which is a telling sign of magmatic-hydrothermal interaction.

 Tourism

 In the early days of developing the local national park in the Kelimutu area, there were some disputes with local communities over the use of the resources.
 More recently, forest rangers have worked to develop better relations with nearby village communities and overall management has improved.

 Kelimutu is one of the mountains listed as a ribu in Indonesia which are mountains in Indonesia which are more than 1,000. m high.

 The area is said to have begun to attract attention after being noticed by a regional Dutch military commander, B. van Suchtelen in 1915 and became more well known after Y. Bouman wrote about the site in 1929.

 The closest airports are Maumere, and Ende.
 There are regular flights to Ende from Bali.
 The drive from Ende to Moni, the town at the base of Kelimutu where accommodation is available, takes about 3 hours, while from Moni to Kelimutu vehicle park, a 13 km drive, needs 45 minutes.
 Usually tourists sleep one night to catch sunrise at Kelimutu.